narly/dnd_sheets/README.md

-### This is a dump of the Characters playing in the D&D campaign I'm playing in.
+### This is a dump of the Characters taking part in the D&D campaign I'm playing in.

 * Adrik is a Dwarven Fighter (Weaponmaster)
 * Braun is a Half-Elf Paladin